Safari (web browser): Safari 5

-Safari 5 was released on June 7, 2010, and was the final version (version 5.1.7) for Windows.
-It featured a less distractive reader view, and had a 30x faster JavaScript performances.
-It incorporated numerous developer tool improvements including HTML5 interoperability, and the accessibility to secure extensions.
+Safari 5 was released on June 7, 2010, and featured a less distracting reader view, and had a 30x faster JavaScript performances.
+It incorporated numerous developer tool improvements, including HTML5 interoperability and accessibility to secure extensions.
 The progress bar was re-added in this version as well.
 Safari 5.0.1 enabled the Extensions PrefPane by default, rather than requiring users to manually set it in the Debug menu.

+Version 5.1.7 was the final version for Windows.
+While no longer available from Apple, this release can still be downloaded from the Wayback Machine and is still functional on Windows 11.

 Apple exclusively released Safari 4.1 concurrently with Safari 5 for Mac OS X Tiger.
 It included many features that were found in Safari 5, though it excluded the Safari Reader and Safari Extensions.
 Apple released Safari 5.1 for both Windows and Mac on July 20, 2011, for Mac OS X 10.7 Lion; it was faster than Safari 5.0, and included the new Reading List feature.
 The company simultaneously announced Safari 5.0.6 in late June 2010 for Mac OS X 10.5 Leopard, though the new functions were excluded from Leopard users.

 Several HTML5 features were provided in Safari 5.
 It added supports for full-screen video, closed caption, geolocation, EventSource, and a now obsolete early variant of the WebSocket protocol.
 The fifth major version of Safari added supports for Full-text search, and a new search engine, Bing.
 Safari 5 supported Reader, which displays web pages in a continuous view, without advertisements.
 Safari 5 supported a smarter address field and DNS prefetching that automatically found links and looked up addresses on the web.
 New web pages loaded faster using Domain Name System (DNS) prefetching.
-The Windows version received an extra update on Graphic acceleration as well.
-The blue inline progress bar was returned to the address bar; in addition to the spinning bezel and loading indicator introduced in Safari 4.
-Top Sites view now had a button to switch to Full History Search.
+The Windows version received an extra update on graphics acceleration as well.
+The blue inline progress bar was returned to the address bar, in addition to the spinning bezel and loading indicator introduced in Safari 4.
+Top Sites view now has a button to switch to Full History Search.
 Other features included Extension Builder for developers of Safari Extensions.
 Other changes included an improved inspector.
 Safari 5 supports Extensions, add-ons that customize the web browsing experience.
 Extensions are built using web standards such as HTML5, CSS3, and JavaScript.